Use Erase All Content and Settings

 - From the Apple menu in the corner of your screen, choose System Preferences.

 - From the System Preferences menu in the menu bar, choose Erase All Content and Settings.
 Don't see this option?

-- An erase assistant asks you to sign in with your administrator credentials.
-Enter the password that you use to log in to your Mac, then click OK.
+- When asked to sign in with your administrator credentials, enter the password that you use to log in to your Mac.
 Forgot your login password?

-- If you're asked to back up your Mac before resetting it, you can open Time Machine and back up to an external storage device.
-Or click Continue to proceed without making a new backup.
+- You might be asked if you want to back up your Mac before resetting it.
+If you want to do that, you can open Time Machine and back up to an external storage device.

-- Click Erase All Content & Settings to confirm that you want to proceed.
+- Finally, you will be asked to click Erase All Content & Settings to confirm that you want to proceed.

-- Your Mac restarts and shows a black screen or progress bar.
-If it needs to reconnect to a Bluetooth accessory such as a keyboard or mouse, you might be asked to turn on the accessory.
+- If your Mac needs to reconnect to a Bluetooth accessory such as a keyboard or mouse, you might be asked to turn on the accessory.
 If the accessory doesn't connect within 30 seconds, turn the accessory off and back on.
 When reconnecting to a Bluetooth keyboard, you're asked to choose a language.

 - You might be asked to select a Wi-Fi network or attach a network cable.
 To select a Wi-Fi network, use the Wi-Fi menu in the upper-right corner of the screen.

-- After restart, a setup assistant guides you through the setup process, as if you're setting up your Mac for the first time.
+After your Mac restarts, a setup assistant guides you through the setup process, as if you're setting up your Mac for the first time.

 If you're selling, giving away, or trading-in your Mac and want to leave it in an out-of-box state, don't use the setup assistant or your previously connected Bluetooth devices, if any.
 Just press and hold the power button on your Mac until it turns off.

 If you can't use Erase All Content and Settings